bjerrep/cargozhip/README.md

 ./bin/program
 ```

-Relocating is newly added and even more likely to go into funny mode than the rest.
+It is also possible to have relocated files preserve their original path below the given root by using leading @@ rather than @ as in the example above.

 ## Cheat sheet